yuednjtech/yuednjtech.github.io/_pages/about.md

 ## A short bio
 Dongdong Yue (Member, IEEE) received the B.S. degree in applied mathematics from Hefei University of Technology, Hefei, China, in 2015, and the Ph.D.
 Degree in control science and engineering from Southeast University, Nanjing, China, in 2021.
 He held several academic visit projects to Okayama Prefectural University in Japan, Delft University of Technology in the Netherlands, and Hong Kong University of Science and Technology in China.
 He is currently an associate professor with the College of Electrical Engineering and Control Science, Nanjing Tech University.
 Prior to that, he was a Postdoc with the School of Mathematics, Southeast University and was elected as a member of 2021 China Postdoctoral Innovation Talent Support Program.

-## Main research topics
+## Research Interests
-- Adaptive Identification and Control
+- Adaptive identification and control
-- Distributed Control of Multi-agent Systems
+- Cooperative control of multi-agent systems
-- Distributed Optimization
+- Distributed optimization and networked games
+- Graph signal processing